billzyc/Applied-Math-Physics-Library/README.md

 # physics-sims

-simple physics simulations for getting familiar with c++!
+simple physics simulations for to me to refamiliarize my with C++ and have fun with it!